-Associate degree programs in airframe technology are comprised of both classroom lectures and practical laboratory sessions.
-Some specific examples include:
+Associate's degree programs in airframe technology are comprised of both classroom lectures and practical laboratory sessions.
+Some specific course examples are:

 - Materials and processes